kraftb/ThinkopenAt.TimeFlies/README.md

 Of course there are still quite a few of bugs and known issues which I collect in my non-public mantis bugtracker.
 If you are interested in colaboration just contact me.

-## Some known issues
+## Changelog

+* Allow to increase/decrease time by whole-hour steps by holding the shift key while pressing +/-
+* Added hotkeys for adding a new line.
-* There is no hotkey for adding a new line
+* Added another hotkey for adding a new line and keeping comments
-* It is not possible to have entries spanning across midnight
+* It is now possible to have entries spanning across midnight
-* Using an alternate "Add line" hotkey it should be possible to keep the comment and category
-* When editing a time-field the auto-sanitize feature can become annoying
+* Editing the time fields manually should now work properly.
+Just don't press any bound key (+-*_) while editing a time field
+* Added an LibreOffice ODS report output option

+## Issues and bug reports

+If you are using this package feel free to contact me for an account on my personal bug tracker: http://support.think-open.at

+The project is public there but registering new accounts has been disabled to counterfeit spam.